 Designed to encourage a teen’s natural inclination to rely on each other for support, each teen group includes 10-15 teens and is facilitated by a group coordinator and 4-5 volunteers.

-The teen groups discuss, explore and share their experiences and feelings with each other, and address issues and challenges they may face during their daily life.
+The teen groups discuss, explore, and share their experiences and feelings with each other, and address issues and challenges they may face during their daily life.
 Art, music and other teen-oriented activities promote discussion and ease the healing process.
 The teen groups close each session by sharing personal thoughts, readings or songs to carry with them until they meet again.

 Adult Support Groups

 The adult groups are designed to provide emotional and social support, and also provide a forum for participants to discuss specific issues or gain general information to understand the needs and behaviors of grieving children and teens.
+Please note, you must have a child in our program in order to attend our adult parent/caregiver support groups.
+These adult groups run concurrently to the child groups, so child and caregiver can attend on the same night of the week and be matched to families with similar circumstances.